jenkinsci/postbuild-task-plugin/README.md

 the build log output.
 Java regular expression are allowed.

-This feature allows user to associate shell or a batch scripts that perform some tasks on Hudson depending on the build log output.
+This feature allows user to associate shell or a batch scripts that perform some tasks on Jenkins depending on the build log output.
 If the log text has a match some where in the build log file, the script will execute and the post build log will append to the project build log.
 Java regular expression are allowed.